 Press the Xbox button on your controller to open the guide and from there select My Profile.
 In this menu choose Customize Profile and go to Edit Avatar.
-Press the Menu button on your controller and select Take a Photo and you'll be able to switch between Animations and Backgrounds to get the look for your Avatar that you want.
-Press the View button on your controller to capture the picture and then select Save to make it your gamerpic.
+Press the Menu button on your controller and just select Take a Photo – you'll be able to switch between Animations and Backgrounds to get the look for your Avatar that you want.
+Press the View button on your controller to capture the picture and then select Save to make it your Gamerpic.

 Adult Xbox accounts can also upload their own custom images if the pre-sets and avatars aren't up to the task.
-Once again access the change gamerpic tab in the Customize Profile menu and select Upload Custom Image to select something from your external storage device or One Drive account.
+Once again access the Change Gamerpic tab in the Customize Profile menu, and select Upload Custom Image to insert something from your external storage device or One Drive account.